 History

 Beginning with the end of WW II in 1945, trace America’s growing involvement in Vietnam, paying particular attention to the 1965-75 Vietnam War.
-Be sure to give emphasis on Ho Chi Minh, Tonkin Gulf resolution (1965), 1968 TET offensive, anti-war demonstrations, and the early 1970s Paris Peace Talks.
+Be sure to give emphasis on Ho Chi Minh, the Tonkin Gulf resolution (1965), the 1968 TET offensive, anti-war demonstrations, and the early 1970s Paris Peace Talks.
 At the end of the paper, state YOUR opinion on whether or not America should have become so heavily involved in Vietnam in particular and Southeast Asia in general.

-End of WW II 1945
+End Of WW II 1945

 The junction of Soviet and Anglo-American troops took place on 25 April 1945 in central Germany.
 On April 30, Hitler’s suicide in his Berlin bunker with his last followers put an end to German hopes.
-Admiral Dönitz, successor of the Fürher calls for the end of the fighting with the allied powers.
+Admiral Dönitz, successor of the Fürher, calls for the end of the fighting with the allied powers.

 He had first tried to negotiate a separate peace with the Allies to stop the advance of the Soviets in Germany.
 Eisenhower had refused and threatened to resume the offensive and subject Germany to a flood of fire.
 For months, German cities are crushed under the bombs.
 Dresden lost 30,000 inhabitants after a massive bombing.
 In the East, the Russians progress inexorably, pushing before them a terrorized population.
 Dönitz no longer has a choice and sends the Wehrmacht chief of staff to General Eisenhower’s allied forces headquarters to sign, on the night of May 6 to 7, at 2.41 am, surrender without condition of Germany.
 The chief of staff of Eisenhower and the Soviet general Sousloparov sign the act of capitulation on behalf of the victors.
 The French General Sevez,